flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ## Developing Dart packages {#dart}

-The following instructions explain how to write a Dart package that can be used by multiple platforms.
+The following instructions explain how to write a Flutter package.

 ### Step 1: Create the package

-To create a Dart package, use the `--template=package` flag with `flutter create`:
+To create a Flutter package, use the `--template=package` flag with `flutter create`:

 ```terminal
 $ flutter create --template=package hello
 ```

-This creates a package project in the `hello/` folder with the following specialized content:
+This creates a package project in the `hello/` folder with the following content:

 **LICENSE**
 : A (mostly) empty license text file.